tengmx/tengmx.github.io/index.md

 #### News & Events

+- 2022.02 Our paper on super enhancer dynamics is accpeted at *Nucleic Acids Research*.

 - 2021.12 Welcome new Data Analyst *Yi-Han Tang*.

 - 2021.10 Our paper on [ChIP-seq site-specific variability](https://doi.org/10.1093/nargab/lqab098) is online at *NAR Genomics and Bioinformatics*.